-1) See first-hand the world's leading collection of subfossil lemurs at the Department of Palaeontology and Biological Anthropology at the University of Antananarivo, and have the chance to participate in research projects using these rare specimens.

-- 2) See first-hand rare and threatened Malagasy lemurs, such as the diademed sifaka, the ayeaye, and the greater bamboo lemur. - 3) Work alongside Malagasy students and research assistants. - 4) Meet with and learn about local community associations in rural Madagascar, and the unique challenges they face in basic subsistence, health and education and participate in an annual vitamin distribution event to benefit undernourished children. - 5) Visit subfossil field sites and participate in fossil excavation in the Sambaina basin north of Antsirabe. - 6) Conduct an independent research project within one of these themes, following all the steps of field research: designing a project, formulating methods, data collection, analysis and presentation.
+- 1) See first-hand the world's leading collection of subfossil lemurs at the University of Antananarivo, and have the chance to participate in research projects using these rare specimens. - 2) See first-hand rare and threatened Malagasy lemurs, such as the diademed sifaka, the ayeaye, and the greater bamboo lemur. - 3) Work alongside Malagasy students and research assistants. - 4) Meet with and learn about local community associations in rural Madagascar, and the unique challenges they face in basic subsistence, health and education and participate in an annual vitamin distribution event to benefit undernourished children. - 5) Collect subfossil bones from sites in the Sambaina basin north of Antsirabe. - 6) Conduct an independent research project within one of these themes, following all the steps of field research: designing a project, formulating methods, data collection, analysis and presentation.
 Past students have presented research results at academic conferences and submitted for publication.

 PROGRAM AUDIENCE: Space is limited and qualified applicants will be accepted on a first-come-first-serve basis.
-The content of this field course will be geared towards students interested in (1) Anthropology (especially, but not exclusively, physical anthropology and primatology); (2) Biology (especially those students interested in ecology, animal behavior and conservation); and (3) students interested in conservation biology and environmental studies.
+The content of this field course will be geared towards students interested in (1) Anthropology (especially, but not exclusively, physical anthropology and primatology); (2) Biology (especially those students interested in ecology, animal behavior and conservation); and (3) students interested in conservation biology and environmental studies, particularly ESE majors.
 However, students from all majors would be welcome if a tangible link between their specialty and the course content can be established.
 Non-traditional students as well as non-NIU students are welcome.